Azure/fedramp-iaas-webapp/README.md

 4. Click **Purchase**.

 #### Monitoring Deployment Status
 This solution uses multiple nested templates to deploy and configure the resources shown in the architecture diagram.
 The full deployment will take approximately 120 minutes.
-You can monitor the deployment from Azure Portal.
+The deployment can be monitored from the Azure Portal.
 When complete, there will be 34 items deployed to the resource group.
-If you encounter deployment errors, check the [troubleshooting](#troubleshooting) section below.
+If deployment errors are encountered, check the [troubleshooting](#troubleshooting) section below.

 ### POST-DEPLOYMENT

 #### Accessing Deployed Resources

-You can access your machines through the MGT VM that is created from the deployment.
-From this VM, you can remotely access any of the VMs in the network.
-The default name of the VM is **AZ-MGT-VM**.
+Deployed VMs are accessible through the MGT VM that is created from the deployment.
+From this VM, any deployed VM from this blueprint solution will be remotely accessible.
+The default name of the MGT VM is **AZ-MGT-VM**.

 #### Initial Backup

-After successful deployment of this blueprint, you can opt to run the **PostDeployment.ps1** script found in the **/postdeploy** directory for initializing encrypted VM backups into the Azure Recovery Services Vault deployed with the blueprint solution.
+After successful deployment of this blueprint, users can opt to run the **PostDeployment.ps1** script found in the **/postdeploy** directory for initializing encrypted VM backups into the Azure Recovery Services Vault deployed with the blueprint solution.

 Initial backup can be run immediately after the deployment finishes successfully.
-Alternatively, you can select to run initial backup after configuring your environment for your application.
+Alternatively, users can select to run initial backup after the environment is configured for the application that will be used with this blueprint.

 #### Cost

-Deploying this solution will create resources within your Azure subscription.
-You will be responsible for the costs associated with these resources, so it is important that you review the applicable pricing and legal terms associated with all the resources and offerings deployed as part of this solution.
-For cost estimates, you can use the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
+Deploying this solution will create resources within the selected Azure subscription.
+Users will be responsible for the costs associated with these resources, so it is important to review applicable pricing and legal terms associated with all the resources and offerings deployed as part of this solution.
+For cost estimates, the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) can be used.

 #### Extending the Solution with Advanced Configuration

-If you have a basic knowledge of how Azure Resource Manager (ARM) templates work, you can customize the deployment by editing  azuredeploy.json or any of the templates located in the nested templates folder.
-Some items you might want to edit include, but are not limited to:
+For users with working knowledge of using Azure Resource Manager (ARM) templates, the deployment can be customized by editing  azuredeploy.json or any of the templates located in the nested templates folder.
+Some items users may want to edit include, but are not limited to:
 - Network Security Group rules (nestedtemplates/virtualNetworkNSG.json)
 - OMS alert rules and configuration (nestedtemplates/provisioningAutoAccOMSWorkspace)
 - Application Gateway routing rules (nestedtemplates/provisioningApplicationGateway.json)